dillantai/dillantai-portfolio/_data/blog/2020-12-27-turtle-tank.md

 As the common misconception goes, "a turtle will never grow larger than its enclosure."
 Or put another way, "a turtle's size will always be proportional to its container."

 Here's my soapbox moment: please reconsider adopting a pet turtle unless you are able to provide adequate space for it into adulthood.
 Turtles can easily live more than 20 years in captivity and they can grow to be as large as dinner plates (12 inches shell length).
 A common rule-of-thumb is to provide 10 gallons of water per 1 inch of turtle shell.
+[Red-eared slider care reference sheet](https://static1.squarespace.com/static/5706bdd507eaa0b8239942b7/t/5c2d4066758d46b52fc69fbf/1546469480152/Aquatic+Turtle+Care+-+Aurora+Animal+Hospital.pdf).

+## Closing Remarks

+[See the final build](/turtle-tank/) of my first CSS Art project.
+I had fun and it was a lot less daunting than expected.
+I'm looking forward to making more art in the future, possibly with moving elements.